I-5 rivalry: Hiatus (2008–present)

 The Blazers' rivalry did not continue with the newly relocated Oklahoma City Thunder, despite that organization's past history in Seattle and both teams continuing to play in the Western Conference Northwest Division.
+Over the years, Seattle SuperSonics fans would make the trip down to Portland when the Trail Blazers played Oklahoma City, just to boo the Thunder players.
+Although many disowned the team after the move to Oklahoma City, a small subset of fans continued to support the Thunder version of the team.

-Both cities gained Major League Soccer teams in the years since the Sonics left, with the Sounders beginning play in 2009 and the Timbers in 2011.
+Both cities gained Major League Soccer teams in the years since the SuperSonics left, with the Sounders beginning play in 2009 and the Timbers in 2011.
 The Portland Timbers–Seattle Sounders rivalry, which dates back to the 1970s, has continued the civic rivalry, as has the three-team Cascadia Cup with Vancouver Whitecaps FC (former home of the similarly relocated Vancouver Grizzlies NBA team).

 The Blazers eliminated the Thunder from the first round of the 2019 NBA playoffs on a Game 5, 37 ft buzzer beater 3 by Damian Lillard.
 Lillard mockingly waved goodbye to the Thunder after the shot, and would later comment: "What can I say?
 That was for Seattle."
+By the 2018–19 Thunder team, there were no players left from the Seattle-era of the team, although Russell Westbrook was drafted a SuperSonic and did promotional draft day photoshoots with SuperSonics' apparel, six days before they officially became the Oklahoma City Thunder.

 On October 3, 2022, the Blazers played in a "Rain City Showcase" preseason game versus the Los Angeles Clippers at the newly renovated Climate Pledge Arena in Seattle.

+During the NBA's meetings on March 24 and 25, 2026, the league's Board of Governors unanimously voted to explore adding an expansion team in Seattle and Las Vegas, which has paved the path for the revival of not just the Seattle SuperSonics as a new expansion team (while retaining their past history as a franchise), but also the I-5 Rivalry (alongside other rivalries the SuperSonics franchise were involved with) being reborn as well.